The Best Bed Types for Back Pain Relief

 What makes a bed frame eco friendly?

-Eco friendly bed frames are made from sustainable materials like FSC-certified wood or recycled metal and use non-toxic finishes, ensuring minimal environmental impact and better indoor air quality.
+Eco friendly frames use FSC wood or recycled metal with non-toxic finishes for minimal environmental impact and safer indoor air quality.

 Are eco friendly bed frames more expensive?